SPIX23/shaiya-solutions/ep3/readme.md

 * some ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit

-* a modification that will allow rangers and sins to use skills from stealth like they are able to with newer episodes
+* a modification that will allow rangers and sins to use skills from stealth like they are able to in newer episodes

 **notes**